joaocarlos95/EngineeringLargeScaleSystems-Project/README.md

 ### How to run:
 #### Project Part 1
 - Open a terminal and run the command ./StartUp.sh
-- Choose the number of workers and a new terminal will be open
+- Choose the number of workers
-- Complete the installation by answering Y to all questions
-- After all, you'll have open 1 terminal for the Controller, 1 for the FrontendServer and N for the Workers
+- After all installation, you'll have open 1 terminal for the Controller, 1 for the FrontendServer and N for the Workers
 - Open a new one and get the ID of the FrontendServer by enter the command "docker ps"
 - After that enter inside the container by executing the command "docker exec -it <ID_FrontendServer> bash"
 - You can perform some tests inside the folder /containernet/MaxiNet/MaxiNet/Frontend/examples/